dhis2/dhis2-docs/README.md

 All of your favourite documents - in markdown format!

 # Updating the documents
 This is the easy bit, and is all that most people have to do.
+The following sections describe the format, structure and a few considerations necessary for correctly generating the desired output.

 ## Format and editing
 The documents are maintained in **commonmark** markdown format, with an `.md` extension.